I had a hypothesis that text messaging is a huge cash cow for mobile phone carriers; a high-value product with virtually no variable expense.

 Lower Cost Alternatives

-I think the honeymoon may be over for wireless providers and their text message price gouging.
+The honeymoon is over for wireless providers and their text message price gouging.
 Any business with those kinds of margins just begs to be undercut, and several alternatives are already available.

 - Republic Wireless has unlimited talk and text plans starting at $15 a month.